DDriggs00/mavlinkinterface/docs/passive/getAllSensorData.md

 # getAllSensorData()

-Returns data from all sensors
+This function gets all data from all sensors, and returns in as a JSON.

 ## Return Values

 Returns a JSON-formatted string.
-Returns all data from every currently-attached sensor
+Returns all data from every currently-attached sensor.
+For individual sensor formatting, see each sensor's command's documentation

 ## Example Output